 High-risk merchants should be mindful of chargebacks, as too many of them could place their business in jeopardy.
 Corepay tailors payment processing solutions to meet every merchant’s needs while providing them with pragmatic advice concerning chargeback protection.
 Some of the common reasons that customers initiate chargebacks include fraud, friendly fraud, unrecognized transactions and services or product not as described.

 When initiating chargebacks, consumers must provide credit card companies a reason, which under the technical code could include everything from expired card authorizations, insufficient funds, identity theft, or friendly fraud.
-Corepay offers the tools for merchants to alleviate fraud in the online payment world by using solutions such as VMPI and 3-D Secure 2.0 as an added layer of security.
+Corepay offers the tools for merchants to fight fraud and resolve disputes in the online payment world by using solutions such as Rapid Dispute Resolution by Verifi and Mastercard Acquirer Collaboration as an added layer of security.

-There is nothing friendly in this scenario for the merchant.
-This type of chargeback fraud occurs when a customer abuses the dispute process by going directly to the issuing bank instead of seeking a refund for the merchant.
-This can occur when customers are attempting to get something for free and knowingly use loopholes in the chargeback thresholds againsts the merchants.
-Corepay can ensure that your business is utilizing all available solutions to stamp out this unfriendly practice.
+There is nothing friendly about this kind of fraud.
+This type of chargeback fraud occurs when a customer abuses the dispute process by going directly to the issuing bank instead of seeking a refund from the merchant.
+This happens when customers attempt to get something for free and knowingly use loopholes in the chargeback thresholds against the merchants.
+Corepay can ensure that your business is using all available solutions, including our own CB-ALERT product, to stamp out this unfriendly practice.

 Quality chargebacks can occur when a customer receives defective or not as described merchandise, when services are not provided, or when merchandise is not received.
 By providing excellent customer service and being transparent with your customer about any issues or delays, high-risk merchants can avoid their customers initiating a chargeback.